-You won't see this option if you have another type of system, you'll see Early-On instead.
+This option won't appear if you have another type of system, Early-On will show up instead.
 But in some rare cases, you may have a heat pump that controls cooling and an in-floor radiant or radiators for heating.
-If so, you'll see both options and use Early-On to control pre-cooling and True Radiant to control preheating.
+If so, you'll find both options and you can use Early-On to control pre-cooling and True Radiant to control preheating.

 You can change True Radiant settings on your thermostat or with the Nest app.

 - Press the thermostat ring to open the Quick View screen.

 - Select Settings .